getvariant/variant-java-servlet-adapter/servlet-adapter/readme.md

 | `variant-core-<release>.jar` | Dependent Variant core library.
 Contains objects shared between the client and the server code bases. |
 | variant.conf | Sample client configuration file containing all default settings.
 To override any of the defaults, change their values in this file and place it on the host application's classpath. |

-2. Install the two JARs above into your local repository:
+2. Install the two JARs above into your local repository (replacing `<release>` with the particular version number you're installing, e.g. `0.7.1`):

 ```shell
 % mvn install:install-file -Dfile=/path/to/variant-java-client-<release>.jar -DgroupId=com.variant -DartifactId=java-client -Dversion=<release> -Dpackaging=jar

 % mvn install:install-file -Dfile=/path/to/variant-core-<release>.jar -DgroupId=com.variant -DartifactId=variant-core -Dversion=<release> -Dpackaging=jar
 ```

-Replace `<release`> with the particular version number you're installing, e.g. "0.7.1".

 Variant Java client has a small set of external transitive dependencies, which are not included in the distribution: